Community Development Around Caring for Animals

 Neighborhood-run Animal Health Care

 - Free basic health care.
-A community of public housing people has grown over the years to help animals.
-They encourage their neighbors to spay/neuter their pets then help them get started.
-No family ever sees a vet bill or is ever subjected to a belittling qualification process.
+Residents encourage their neighbors to spay/neuter their pets then help them get started.
+No family ever sees a vet bill or is ever subjected to a belittling qualification process for the veterinary services they need to living in public housing with their pet.

-- Unwanted animals.
-Whenever public housing families and employees discover abandoned animals, our shelter partners and other animal welfare agencies step in to help.
+- When families can no longer keep their pets.
+Whenever public housing families can no longer keep their pet and when employees discover abandoned animals, our shelter partner steps in to help.

 - Senior Program for Neighborhood Helpers.
 Our newest program supports those residents who have done the most to change their neighborhoods.